menalb/sentinel-project/README.md

 Any additional consideration on the order of exection of the rules can be done when registering the rule set cia dependency injection.
 Some rules could also run in parallel.

 In case of very intense workloads, it is possible to extract every single rule or combination of them, in separate microservices and have some kind of orchestrator that deals with the status of the workflow.

+### Machine Learning
+This implementation does not rely on any ML model.
+However, there are at least various alternatives:
+- using a cloud provider managed service.
+Both AWS and Azure have a set of services that implement fraud detection
+- hosting the model and dealing with making it available to the rule engine

+Also, not strictly related to ML is Vector Search.
+This could be tested to understand if a transaction fits the customer's habits.

 ## Authentication
 The access to the API's endpoint is allowed only to request that provides the expected API key in the `x-api-key` header.